firestartorg/ignition/pkg/config/README.md

   configuration, _ := config.LoadConfig() // Load dynamic configuration

-  // Staticly override configuration configuration.Set("Name:Test", "Test") // Sub configuration can be set using a colon
+  // Staticly override configuration configuration.Set("TestSsl:Value", "Test") // Sub configuration can be set using a colon

   var cfg Config
   _ = configuration.Unpack(&cfg) // Unpack the configuration into a struct